-Just as cultural limits loosened across the nation, the 1920s represented a period of serious self-reflection among African Americans, most especially those in northern ghettos.
+The relentlessness of racial violence awoke a new generation of Black Americans to new alternatives.
+The Great Migration had pulled enormous numbers of Black southerners northward, and, just as cultural limits loosened across the nation, the 1920s represented a period of self-reflection among African Americans, especially those in northern cities.
 New York City was a popular destination of Black Americans during the Great Migration.
-The city’s Black population grew 257 percent, from 91,709 in 1910 to 327,706 by 1930 (the white population grew only 20 percent).20 Moreover, by 1930, some 98,620 foreign-born Black people had migrated to the United States.
-Nearly half made their home in Manhattan’s Harlem district.21
+The city’s Black population grew 257 percent, from 91,709 in 1910 to 327,706 by 1930 (the white population grew only 20 percent).22 Moreover, by 1930, some 98,620 foreign-born Black people had migrated to the United States.
+Nearly half made their home in Manhattan’s Harlem district.23

 VII.
 Culture War